ejazr83/Book-Summaries/Accelerate-ITrevolutionPress.md

 3. **System health should be checked proactively**

-4. Improve processes and **manage work with WIP limits** - WIP limits drives process improvements and makes constraints visible
+4. Improve processes and **manage work with WIP limits** drives process improvements and makes constraints visible

 5. **Visualise work to monitor quality** and communicate to teams